Louisa Ulrika of Prussia: The Royal Court Party

 During the Riksdag of 1765, the Queen attempted to balance the Caps and the Hats by creating a third party of her followers from both parties under her follower Malmstein, which she managed to have elected vice speaker.

 The election to the Riksdag of 1765 was won by the Caps party.
 By demonstrating how she could affect the votes in the parliament through her third party, she was able to secure her alliance with the Caps.

 She also summoned the Ambassador of Russia to Kina Slott to secure support from Russia and its ally Denmark.
 When the question of the Constitution was finally raised in the Riksdag in August, however, the Caps refused to accept an increased royal power and instead limited the power of the Crown even more.
 With this, her efforts failed once again.

+Late years as queen

 The powerful position of Queen Louisa Ulrika deteriorated with the declining health of her spouse, King Adolf Frederick, and the growing maturity of her son, Crown Prince Gustav.
 She recognized this threat, and when her son was declared an adult in 1762, she unsuccessfully opposed him taking a seat in the royal council.

 The tense relationship between her and her son, whom she viewed as a political rival, grew when he opposed her will by insisting to honor his engagement to Sophia Magdalena of Denmark, whom he finally married in 1766, instead of marrying a Prussian bride selected by her, which he viewed as a way for her to keep her influence over him and the family.
-This was illustrated by the Queen's harassment of the Crown Princess when she arrived in Sweden.

 After the Riksdag of 1766, it was no longer her, but her son the Crown Prince, who became the leader of the followers of absolute monarchy.
 In 1767, when the French ambassador sketched a suggestion of a Swedish coup d'état, it was, for the first time, the Crown Prince rather than the Queen who was regarded as the natural center figure of the coup.

-During the December Crisis of 1768, the King refused to sign a state document, and a Riksdag was summoned to handle the situation.The royalists discussed a coup d'état to deposed the Riksdag and reintroduce absolute monarchy.
+During the December Crisis of 1768, the King refused to sign a state document, and a Riksdag was summoned to handle the situation.

+The royalists discussed a coup d'état to deposed the Riksdag and reintroduce absolute monarchy.
 Louisa Ulrika did not support a coup at that point, but her view was disregarded and the Crown Prince was instead seen as the leader of the opposition: the coup d'état was aborted because the Hats party broke an agreement rather than because of the Queen's opposition to it.